wurlyfox/c1/README.md

 This is a port of the game *Crash Bandicoot* to C.

 The code is designed to compile for both psx and pc.
 At the moment only pc-specific code is working.
-Furthermore the code will only compile for 32-bit targets; 64-bit is not yet supported.

 ## Status ##

 - Code - 100% ported; mostly untested
 - Functionality - 30%

 At the moment the game is only partially playable.
-Current issues include:
+Currently identified issues include:

-- collision issues
+- path traversing objects are not oriented correctly
-- inaccurate object lighting/colors
+- object phong shading is inaccurate
-- failure to render some objects
+- some objects fail to render
-- camera lag
-- incorrect display list ordering of objects
+- display list ordering of objects is incorrect
-- unimplemented transparency
+- transparency has not been implemented
-- no rejection of object geometry outside of viewing frustum
+- object geometry outside of viewing frustum is not rejected as it should be
-- crash upon occurrence of various events (death, collecting 3 doctor, etc.)
+- various events (collecting 3 doctor, etc.) cause the game to crash
-- various GOOL issues
+- it is sometimes possible to jump in mid-air when beside walls
+- text is not rendered at the correct locations
-- different behavior when compiled with optimization flags
+- compiling with optimization flags causes the game to behave differently (aside from performance improvements)
+- various inaccuracies/errors in GOOL subsystem code

-Sound has been disabled as it is not yet working, however the code is present.
+Sound has been disabled as it is not working correctly, however the code is present.
+If you want to enable it (SFX only), add the `-DCFLAGS_SFX_FLUIDSYNTH` compilation flag to the appropriate section of the Makefile.

 ## Compiling ##

-As of currently, compilation has only been tested on 32-bit Debian.
-However, the game should build on any 32-bit system with a working GNU toolchain and other dependencies listed below.
+As of currently, compilation has only been tested on Ubuntu/Debian.
+However, the game should build on any system with a working 32-bit GNU toolchain and other dependencies listed below.

+Note that only 32-bit target executables are currently supported.
+If you are not already running a 32-bit OS, you will need multilib versions of gcc and g++ and 32-bit versions of the dependencies.

+To compile c1, install the dependencies listed below, `cd` into the main project directory, and run `make`.

 ### Dependencies ###